greyovo/PicQuery/website/docs/index.md

 layout: home

 hero:
-  name: "PicQuery."
+  name: PicQuery
-  text: "Search images with natural language."
+  text: Search Local Images with Natural Language
   # tagline: 🔍 Search local images with natural language on Android
   tagline: E.g., "a laptop on the desk", "sunset by the sea", "kitty in the grass"...